 ART 458 - B.F.A.
 Digital Media V: Senior Studio (3)

 Final B.F.A. advanced digital media course; culminates in exhibition.
 B.F.A. students enroll in ART 448 and ART 458 concurrently—broadening the scope of in-depth exploration, conceptual inquiry, articulation skills, and personal direction.
 Studio.
 6 contact hours.
+Students may repeat for credit.

 Prerequisite: ART 428, ART 438 and retention in the B.F.A.
 Program, or consent of instructor or department chair.